 In ten years, the Estonian Human Rights Centre has carried out five public opinion surveys concerning LGBT issues.
-The surveys were conducted in 2012, 2014, 2017, 2019 and 2021 by Turu-uuringute AS.
+The surveys were conducted in 2012, 2014, 2017, 2019, 2021 and 2023 by Turu-uuringute AS.

 A considerable part of the respondents (20-33%) did not express a clear opinion with regard to specific questions concerning the Registered Partnership Act, but among those who did, the number of respondents who agreed was significantly larger than those who disagreed in the case of all statements.
-Furthermore, the number of respondents who agree with all statements has risen over time.
-While opinions concerning the adoption of the Registered Partnership Act’s implementing acts were equally divided two years ago, there are now more supporters than opponents.

 Today, 53 per cent of Estonian people support marriage equality.
 This is 6 percentage points more than two years ago.
 Considering that 34% of people were in favour and 60% were against marriage equality in 2012, progress over the decade has been rapid and one-way.